arecker/bennedetto/README.md

 You should now be able to recompile the static resources with the command `grunt build`.

+## Running

+Once your create a superuser as described in the build steps, you have access to the site as well as the admin page.

+You can also register inferior users by more natural means by the "register" link on the login page.

+To automatically calculate rates and "open" each day, setup an hourly cronjob to trigger the `transact` job.
+It should look something like this.

+    0 * * * * /path/to/python /path/to/bennedetto/manage.py transact

+The job is intended to run hourly to account for different timezones.
+The app should open up each user's day precisely at _their_ midnight.

 ## Testing

 To run the serverside tests